What Happens When We Don't Speak Our Truth

 "Through the voice of the throat, we channel our inner strength, pursue our dreams, and reveal the truest desires of our hearts."

-What fascinates me is how the body responds when we silence ourselves.
-Unspoken emotions do not simply vanish.
-They find places to settle.
-The throat, by its very nature, is vulnerable.
+Unspoken emotions do not simply disappear.
+They remain present in subtle ways.
+The throat, by its very nature, feels vulnerable.
 It is where we breathe, swallow, and express ourselves.
-It is also where many people feel tension when they are holding back words, suppressing emotions, or denying what they truly desire.
+It is also where many people notice tension during times when they are holding back words, suppressing emotions, or distancing themselves from what they truly desire.

 Perhaps the invitation is not to force our voice, but to listen more closely to it.
-To notice what we have been holding back.
-To pay attention to the dreams we have postponed.
-To honor the quiet truths that continue to whisper beneath the noise of daily life.

 Sometimes healing begins with a single act of honesty.